 What Does Travelling Teach Us: Travelling helps in introspection.
 Happiness follows thereafter.
-As a solo traveler, I believe traveling is not easy as it seems.
+As a solo traveller, I believe travelling is not easy as it seems.
 One has to encounter regular challenges.
-But these challenges only prepare us for better, and make us the person we are.
+But these challenges only prepare us for better and make us the person we are.

-Your Solo Travel Tip For Other Women: As a woman traveler, it’s better to do a general research before traveling to a country, especially if you’re going to one of the oriental countries, where women’s way of life is totally different to what we are familiar with, in the West.
-But as a woman it is also easier to speak with women, and understand them well, who in my opinion, are the building blocks of a culture.
+Your Solo Travel Tip For Other Women: As a woman traveller, it’s better to do a general research before travelling to a country, especially if you’re going to one of the oriental countries, where women’s way of life is totally different to what we are familiar with, in the West.
+But as a woman, it is also easier to speak with other women and understand them well, who in my opinion, are the building blocks of a culture.

 “Travelling as a more mature woman can be challenging and I have often been judged for leaving my family and am often asked the question ‘but where is your husband!’
 I do it anyway”